-Every year the Eurasian Collared Dove, which was introduced to North America, is slowly expanding into the northern regions and has been reported in Canada on a few occasions.
-All other doves, ground-doves and quail-doves are found in the southern states and into Mexico.
-Birds such as the Ringed Turtle-Dove, Spotted Dove and the Key West Quail-Dove are found in small pockets of the continent.
+Every year the Eurasian Collared Dove that was introduced to North America, is slowly expanding into the northern regions and has been reported in Canada on a few occasions.
+All other doves, ground doves and quail doves are found in the southern states and into Mexico.
+Birds such as the Ringed Turtle Dove, Spotted Dove and the Key West Quail Dove are found in small pockets of the continent.

 The doves are fascinating birds to observe.
-These very attractive birds are hunted as sport in some states.
-They are also known for their very explosive flights and high speeds.
+These very attractive birds are hunted for sport in some states.
+They are also known for their very explosive flight and high speeds.
 Doves are probably the bird of choice for birds of prey because of their larger size and the fact that they feed most often in open areas.
 They depend on their camouflage to hide them.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.

 Hinterland Who's Who Welcome to the Web site for Hinterland Who's Who It all started in 1963, with black-and-white vignettes about the loon, the moose, the gannet and the beaver.
 For more than 50 years, Hinterland Who’s Who has proudly been bringing Canada’s iconic wildlife directly into Canadians’ homes.
 Re-launched in 2003, the new series serves to rebuild the connection thousands of viewers made with wildlife through the original series.
 Welcome to our new website!
 Have a look around, and learn how you can help ensure that the wildlife remains part of what it means to be Canadian.